NelisW/myOpenHab/docs/110-Dynamic-DNS-remote-port-forwarding.md

 ## DynDNS

 [DynDNS Pro](http://dyn.com/dns/) provides a paid dynamic IP lookup service (in July 2016 it costs USD40 per year) and provides up to 30 dedicated hostnames on the Pro account.
 You can connect any IP device such as IP cameras or computers to the internet via DynNDS.
-The instructions to subscribe and set up the service is provided [here](http://dyn.com/remote-access-6-16/).
+The instructions to subscribe and set up the service is provided [here](http://dyn.com/remote-access-6-16/) and [here](https://help.dyn.com/remote-access/getting-started-with-remote-access/).
 The instructions are very generic in nature and probably does not cover your specific hardware.

 The procedure documented here worked in my instance: